Retirement Gifts: Find Thoughtful and Funny Retirement Gift Ideas

 - Engrave champagne glasses or a silver tray with the retirement date.

-- Send the retiree away with a gift bag of company schwag.
-Company t-shirts, coffee cups, pens and more could be a funny if not poignant gift.
+- Send the retiree away with a gift bag of company swag.
+Company t-shirts, coffee cups, pens and more could be a fun if not poignant gift.

 A Book with Special Significance

 You can never really go wrong giving a book as a gift.

 - A coffee table book involving their favorite pastime or location would surely be appreciated.